hanabi/hanabi.github.io/Reference.md

   * Emily knows that when the number 5 clue was given, the red 5 was four-away from playable, and all of the other 5's were three-away from playable.
 This means that normally, Emily would mark her 5 as any 5 except for red 5.
 (This is because cards that are three-away-from-playable are normally used to *Triple Bluff*.)
   * However, since the *5's Triple Bluff* convention exists, Emily knows that any 5 can be used to initiate a *Triple Bluff*.
 Thus, her 5 can be **any** 5 in the game, including red 5.

-### The Gentleman's Discard that Looks like an Unnecessary Reverse Trash Finesse
+### The Gentleman's Discard That Looks Like an Unnecessary Reverse Trash Finesse

 * First, see the section on the *[Unnecessary Trash Finesse Chop Move](#the-unnecessary-trash-finesse-chop-move--the-unnecessary-trash-bluff-chop-move)*.
 Basically, if a *Trash Finesse* is unnecessary, then it also causes a *Chop Move*.
 * This convention also applies to *Reverse Trash Finesses*.
 If they are unnecessary, then it causes a *Chop Move* in the same way.